benem3000/mcspatched/README.md

 This repository provides a pre-compiled, toggleable kernel module (mac80211-kmod) for Bazzite and Fedora Atomic desktops.
 It bypasses basic MCS set validation to resolve Wi-Fi connectivity issues with certain 4x4 access points, such as specific Comcast or Xfinity routers.

-The included GitHub Actions workflow automatically compiles the module against the latest kernel used by Bazzite, signs it for Secure Boot, and packages it as an RPM.
+The included GitHub Actions workflow automatically compiles the module against the latest kernel used by Bazzite, signs it for Secure Boot, and packages it natively into a custom Bazzite image.
 To ensure system stability, the patch is disabled by default and must be explicitly enabled by the user after installation.

 ## Installation

-Because this is a layered package for an atomic operating system, you will use rpm-ostree to install the module directly over your base image.
+To ensure your system properly imports the signing keys and policies, this is a two-step rebase process.

-### 1. Download the Files
+### 1. Rebase to the Unsigned Image & Stage MOK
+_Cammands given are used in your terminal (Ctrl+Alt+T)_

+First, rebase to the unverified registry to pull down the initial image containing the proper signing keys and policies:

+`rpm-ostree rebase ostree-unverified-registry:ghcr.io/benem3000/mcspatched-bazzite:latest`

-Navigate to the Releases page of this repository.
-Download the two files attached to the latest release:
+**If you have Secure Boot enabled:** You must instruct your firmware to trust the custom Machine Owner Key (MOK) used to sign the module.
+Navigate to the Releases page of this repository and download the `public_key.der` file attached to the latest release.

-`mac80211-kmod-*.rpm`

-`signing_key.x509`

-### 2. Install the Kernel Module
-Open your terminal in the directory where you downloaded the files and run the following command to layer the package:

-`rpm-ostree install ./mac80211-kmod-*.rpm`
-### 3. Enroll the Secure Boot Key (optional)
-The kernel module is signed using a custom Machine Owner Key (MOK) generated during the build process.
-If you have Secure Boot enabled in your BIOS, you must instruct your system to trust this key.

 Run the following command to import the public key:

-`sudo mokutil --import signing_key.x509`
+`sudo mokutil --import public_key.der`

-You will be prompted to create a temporary password.
-Remember this password, as you will need it during the next boot phase.
+*(You will be prompted to create a temporary password.
+Remember this password, as you will need it during the next boot phase.)*

+### 2. First Reboot
+Reboot your machine:

+`systemctl reboot`

+*If you enrolled the Secure Boot key:* You will be intercepted by a blue screen (MOKManager) during startup.
+Select "Enroll MOK", view the key to confirm it, and enter the temporary password you created.
+Once complete, select reboot to finish loading the OS.

+### 3. Rebase to the Signed Image
+Now that the signing keys and policies are installed from the first step, secure your system by rebasing to the cryptographically signed image:

+`rpm-ostree rebase ostree-image-signed:docker://ghcr.io/benem3000/mcspatched-bazzite:latest`

 ### 4. Enable the Patch
 By default, the installed module behaves exactly like the stock Fedora kernel module.
-To activate the MCS validation bypass, you need to set a module parameter.
+To activate the MCS validation bypass, enable the toggle by appending the kernel argument:

-Create a modprobe drop-in file by running:

-`echo "options mac80211 skip_mcs_check=1" | sudo tee /etc/modprobe.d/mac80211-mcs.conf`

-### 5. Rebuild the boot image
-Since mac80211 is a core module, you must force the system to rebuild the local boot image to include your new override.
-Run the following command:

-`sudo rpm-ostree initramfs --enable`
+`sudo rpm-ostree kargs --append="mac80211.skip_mcs_check=1"`

-### 6. Reboot and Apply
+### 5. Final Reboot
-Reboot your machine.

-If you enrolled the key in step 3, you will be intercepted by a blue screen (MOKManager).
-Select Enroll MOK, view the key to confirm it, and enter the temporary password you created in Step 3.
-Once complete, select reboot.
+Reboot your system one last time to apply the signed image and the kernel argument:

+`systemctl reboot`

 When your system boots back up, the patched module will be active and you should be able to connect to the problematic access point.

+## Verification
+These images are cryptographically signed.
+You can verify the signature by downloading the `cosign.pub` file from this repository and running the following command:

+`cosign verify --key cosign.pub ghcr.io/benem3000/mcspatched-bazzite`

 ## Removal
-If you need to revert to the stock Wi-Fi behavior, you can uninstall the module and remove the configuration file:
+If you need to revert to the stock Wi-Fi behavior, you can rebase back to the standard Bazzite image and remove the kernel argument:

-### 1. Delete the modprobe configuration:
+### 1. Delete the kernel argument:
-_If you have other settings in this file, you'll need to modify it manually._

-`sudo rm /etc/modprobe.d/mac80211-mcs.conf`
+`sudo rpm-ostree kargs --delete="mac80211.skip_mcs_check=1"`

-### 2. Remove the layered RPM:
+### 2. Rebase back to standard Bazzite:

-`rpm-ostree uninstall mac80211-kmod`
+`rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite:stable`

 ### 3. Unenroll the Secure Boot Key (Optional)

-If you wish to completely remove the custom Secure Boot key from your system's firmware, you will need the original `signing_key.x509` file you downloaded from the release.

-Navigate to the directory containing the key and run:
+If you wish to completely remove the custom Secure Boot key from your system's firmware, navigate to the directory containing the `public_key.der` file and run:

-`sudo mokutil --delete signing_key.x509`
+`sudo mokutil --delete public_key.der`

 ### 4. Reboot your system to apply the changes.
+`systemctl reboot`

-You will be prompted to create a temporary password just as before.
-Reboot your machine to enter the MOKManager screen.
-Select Delete MOK, confirm the key details, and enter the temporary password to finalize the removal.
+*(If you unenrolled the MOK, you will be prompted to create a temporary password before rebooting.
+In the MOKManager screen, select "Delete MOK", confirm the key details, and enter the temporary password to finalize the removal.)*